History of Florida Hurricanes By Year

 - Ian’s destruction forced the state of Florida to provide immediate assistance in numbers never seen before.

 Of the list of the worst hurricanes to hit Florida, we don’t want to see another Ian land anywhere.
-Ian was the last in our history of Florida hurricanes.
+Ian will not be the last in our history of Florida hurricanes.
+We continue to hope there will never be another worst hurricane to hit Florida!

 Check out our History of Florida